 |PanGazer – saving views|

-Unlike a screenshot, the saved image can include data such as the effective lens focal length of the image, the camera tilt (pitch), and the location and bearing of the view.
-See below and also the Image geography page for details.
+Unlike a screenshot, the saved view (snapshot) can include metadata such as the effective lens focal length of the image, the camera tilt (pitch), and the location and bearing of the view.
+See below and also the Image Geography page for details.

-Similarly, since the saved image has this information if you open it with PanGazer then any view of that image can also be saved and will also correctly propagate the data.
+Similarly, since the saved image has this information if you then open it with PanGazer then any view of that image can also be saved and will also correctly propagate the metadata.

-Therefore, a ‘flat’ saved view contains the necessary geometrical data so that (for example) moving the cursor over the image can show the bearing and tilt of the ‘camera’ at that point, and compass points and tilt angles can be overlaid on the image just as for the source image.
+Therefore, a ‘flat’ saved view contains the necessary geometrical metadata so that (for example) moving the cursor over the image can show the bearing and tilt of the ‘camera’ at that point, and compass points and tilt angles can be overlaid on the image just as for the source image.

-Views are saved as JPEG images so the focal length, location, tilt, bearing, etc. can be saved in the Exchangeable image file (Exif) data included with the image data.
+Views are saved as JPEG images so the focal length, location, tilt, bearing, etc. can be saved in the Exchangeable image file (Exif) metadata included with the image itself.

-PanGazer currently saves a number of values calculated by PanGazer and also a small number of values copied from the source Exif data (if available).
+PanGazer currently saves a number of values calculated by PanGazer and also a small number of ‘well-known’ values copied from the source Exif metadata (if available).

-Numerical values calculated by PanGazer when a view is saved:
+Numerical values calculated by PanGazer when a view is saved (if available, these override values from the source image):

 Numerical values copied from the source image (if available):

 String values copied from the source image (if available):

-Other data could be added to this list in the future; let me know if there is anything specific that you need.
+Other metadata could be added to this list in the future; let me know if there is anything specific that you need.

 |PanGazer and these web pages were written by Mike Cowlishaw; Please send me any corrections, suggestions, etc.|